waseemsalami/project-in-Cognitive-And-Psychological-Networks/README.md

   3. Thinking (T) / Feeling (F)
   4. Judging (J) / Perceiving (P)

-The two personality types we chose to focus on are:
+The two personality typesIchose to focus on are:
 ENFJ – Extroverted Intuitive Feeling Judging
 INFJ – Introverted Intuitive Feeling Judging
 It can be seen that these two personality types differ only in the first dimension, Introversion (I) / Extroversion (E).

-The reason we chose to compare these two types is that we are interested in examining the difference between semantic networks of introverted individuals compared to extroverted individuals.
-We are also interested in understanding the impact of introversion/extroversion on our personalities.
-We thought that if we take two individuals whose personalities are "similar" in every dimension except for the dimension of introversion/extroversion, we can more precisely separate and compare them, and also compare our results with the research findings based on this personality test.
+The reason I chose to compare these two types is that I am interested in examining the difference between semantic networks of introverted individuals compared to extroverted individuals.I am also interested in understanding the impact of introversion/extroversion on our personalities.
+I thought that if I take two individuals whose personalities are "similar" in every dimension except for the dimension of introversion/extroversion, I can more precisely separate and compare them, and also compare our results with the research findings based on this personality test.

 # Data Collection:
 We will collect textual data from the subreddits of the two personalities: